 The fund units are embodied in unit certificates with the character of financial instruments which are issued to bearer.

-The unit certificates shall be represented by global certificates for each unit class and - at the discretion of the management company - by actual securities.
+The unit certificates shall be represented by global certificates for each unit class.
+Actual securities are not issued.

 Article 2 Custodian bank (depositary)

 Raiffeisen Bank International AG, Vienna, is the investment fund's custodian bank (depositary).